Miziziziz/GodotPerformanceTests/README.md

 tests comparing move_and_collide, move_and_slide, and move_and_slide_with_snap performance when moving 150 agents simultaneously.

 **MoveAndCollide** agents use move_and_collide to move.
 Get stuck on slopes though.

 **MoveAndSlide** agents use move_and_slide to move.

 **MoveAndSlideWithSnap** agents use move_and_slide_with_snap to move.

 Results on my machine:
 **MoveAndCollide** ~2350 fps

-**MoveAndSlide** ~2250 fps when moving uphill, ~2450 fps when moving downhill **MoveAndSlideWithSnap** ~2000 fps when moving uphill, ~2200 fps when moving downhill
+**MoveAndSlide** ~2250 fps when moving uphill, ~2450 fps when moving downhill

+**MoveAndSlideWithSnap** ~2000 fps when moving uphill, ~2200 fps when moving downhill

+## ArmIK
+Performance tests on a custom arm ik system I wrote

+**ArmIKBasic** has 30 characters each update their ik twice per frame (once for each arm)

+**ArmIKQueue** has 30 characters that send ik update requests to an ik manager that does a fixed number of ik calculations each frame

+Results on my machine:
+**ArmIKBasic** ~560-600 fps

+**ArmIKQueue** 2 calculations per frame(cpf) ~2200 fps, 4 cpf is ~2000 fps, 30 cpf is ~730-780 fps